SultanMu/deep/README.md

 # Deep Learning with Neural Networks
 This project wants to show a basic explanation of how neural networks work.
 You can find one PDF with all the documentation [here](https://github.com/serizba/deep/blob/master/main.pdf "Documentation").
 Note that at the moment only a simple multilayer perceptron and it implementation in TensorFlow is showed.

-The tutorial is also in my [personal site](https://serizba.github.io/deep/learning/2017/12/09/neural-networks.html "serizba")
+The tutorial is also in my [personal site](https://serizba.github.io "serizba").
+The [first part](https://serizba.github.io/neural-networks.html "Neural Networks") of the tutorial explain how a neural network works while the [second part](https://serizba.github.io/multilayer-perceptron.html "Implementing neural network in TensorFlow"). is about the implementation.

 The structure of the project is simple:
 ```